-In order to meet the reporting requirements as per Provincial legislation, Council must establish the 2022 property tax policies.
-The final tax rates are determined based on the recommended tax ratios and last revised assessment roll (as at May 2022).
-Although these tax policy decisions impact the relative burden by individual property classes, the municipal tax levy to be collected in 2022 was approved earlier this year by Council at \$76,221,100 and remains unchanged.
+In order to meet the reporting requirements as per Provincial legislation, Council must establish the 2023 property tax policies.
+The final tax rates are determined based on the recommended tax ratios and last revised assessment roll (as at May 2023).
+Although these tax policy decisions impact the relative burden by individual property classes, the municipal tax levy to be collected in 2023 was approved earlier this year by Council at \$80,305,850 and remains unchanged.

-It is expected that there are sufficient tax decreases for properties within the commercial and industrial classes to fund the cost of the tax cap within these property classes.
-There are no tax decreases to fund for multi-residential properties as there are no longer any properties in this class that are capped.
+It is expected that there are sufficient tax decreases for properties within the industrial tax class to fund the cost of the tax cap within these property classes.
+There are no tax decreases to fund for multiresidential properties as there are no longer any properties in this class that are capped.
 Legislation requires that shortfalls (if any) must be funded by non-tax revenues such as draws from reserves or by a general tax rate increase for all classes.
-Any shortfall will be charged as an expense against the 2022 Operating Budget.
+Any shortfall will be charged as an expense against the 2023 Operating Budget.